A bit about art-beat, the shop and good causes February 2021

 Background

-Blow me down!
-Late afternoon on January 18th 2021 I became a shopkeeper, of sorts, when the art-beat online shop opened on Redbubble.
-Discomfort at the prospect of inviting people, especially friends, to spend money on my artwork finally paled when set against the opportunity to donate any earnings to charity, (see Good Causes later).
-Other concerns loomed in the form of image quality, consistency and ultimately confidence in the end product and customer satisfaction.
+Discomfort at the prospect of inviting anyone, especially friends and family, to spend money on my artwork was an obstacle for me.
+I finally overcame it when I set it against the idea of donating all earnings to charity, (see Good Causes later).
+Then concerns that had featured when building my own art-beat website resurfaced, arguably more acutely, in the form of image quality, consistency and customer satisfaction.
 Image quality is down to me.
-I thought the drawing or painting was the hard bit, but there's so much involved in getting the photography right: good lighting is so important, and harder to achieve than I thought.
+I thought the drawing and painting was the hard bit, but there's so much involved in getting the photography right: good lighting is so important, and harder to achieve than I thought.
 I've also learned more about photo editing software.
-Fortunately for me aforementioned friends Mick and John know a thing or two about building and maintaining web-sites, and photography, and again have been helping out.
-I think it's fair to say without their involvement this web-site would be considerably poorer, and the online shop simply wouldn't exist.
+Fortunately for me aforementioned friends Mick and John know a thing or two about photography, as well as building and maintaining web-sites, and again helped out.
+I think it's fair to say without their involvement this web-site would be considerably poorer, and the online shop wouldn't exist.

 Good Causes

-Update April 2024
+Update December 2024

-David, (you can call me Arkwright), April 11th 2024
+David, (you can call me Arkwright), December 31st 2024